dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 Dgraph's GraphQL runs in Dgraph and presents a GraphQL schema where the queries and mutations are executed in the Dgraph cluster.
 So the GraphQL schema is backed by Dgraph's schema.

+{{% notice "warning" %}}
-**Warning: this means if you have a Dgraph instance and change its GraphQL schema, the schema of the underlying Dgraph will also be changed!**
+this means that if you have a Dgraph instance and change its GraphQL schema, the schema of the underlying Dgraph will also be changed!
+{{% /notice %}}

 ## Endpoints